 For further information, please see our Exhibitions Policy below.

-Experience art exhibitions, events and Drawing School classes at Bristol's oldest art gallery
+Experience art exhibitions, events, art classes and family workshops at Bristol's first art gallery and across the city